 Can we safely remediate?

-Needs affected asset group, installed version, fixed version, target date, change window, rollback plan, and post-change validation.
+Needs affected asset group, installed version, fixed version, target date, change window, rollback plan, scanner context, and post-change validation that is strong enough to close.

 SOC / detection